Otter-man/cia-factbook-scraper/README.md

 Script to scrape PDF with one-page summaries of different countries from CIA website.

-The same data is availible on CIA webpage in more convinient form, but I wanted to exercise in working with PDF scraping and working with losely formated text.
+The same data is available on CIA webpage in more convenient form, but I wanted to exercise in working with PDF scraping and working with loosely formatted text.
-Script downloads PDF to local folder, scrapes text from it and pass it as a formated data into sqlite DB.
+Script downloads PDF to local folder, scrapes text from it and pass it as a formatted data into sqlite DB.
 Example of the DB is in the /db folder.

-CIA-webpage used as a source for PDF availible here: https://www.cia.gov/library/publications/resources/the-world-factbook/docs/one_page_summaries.html
+CIA-webpage used as a source for PDF available here: https://www.cia.gov/library/publications/resources/the-world-factbook/docs/one_page_summaries.html